LuoZhhh/NIFA/readme.md

-# Implementation for our submission to NeurIPS 2024
+# Implementation for NIFA

-This repository includes the implementation for our paper: ***Are Your Models Still Fair?
-Adversarial Fairness Attacks on Graph Neural Networks via Node Injections.*** to NeurIPS 2024.
+This repository includes the implementation for our submission to NeurIPS 2024: ***Are Your Models Still Fair?
+Fairness Attacks on Graph Neural Networks via Node Injections.***

 ## Environments